 The man frowned.
 "I thought the Turks were all out at Junon... except for Veld, of course.
 Could they have completed the mission that quickly?"

 The woman was almost shaking.
 She stared at the chimney, her gaze fixed on that one spot.
 It looked like she would have to deal with her fear; sometimes her husband just wouldn't listen.
-Although, it should have been a Turk, she supposed.
-She still; wished the float would move faster.
+Although, it could have been a Turk, she supposed.
+She still wished the float would move faster.
 It was still about a hundred feet away.

 The face came out from behind the chimney once again, and she jumped.
 The man looked frustrated, like he really didn't want to be there.
 He pulled out his rifle again, and aimed.
 The woman gasped—He was aiming for her husband!

 There wasn't time for thinking, only action.
 "Honey, move!"
 She pushed him out of the way, praying she had acted quickly enough.

 Rufus was still scanning the roof when his mother shouted.
 His eyed darted to see his mother pushing his father.
 Why would she do that?
 Did his father do something wrong?
 He stepped towards his mother, slowly; everything seemed to be happening very slowly.
 Then he heard a shot.
 He jumped as blood splattered his white suit, and his mother's blue dress.
 He stood still as his mother fell and hit the platform.
 His father shouted, but Rufus couldn't understand what he was saying.
 All he was was his mother's pained face, growing more pale by the second.
 A red stain was growing on her chest—if she had just been splattered with blood, why was it spreading?
 Muffled shouts and screams filled his ears, screams unlike the cheering of the crowd.
 The people were afraid.
 What had happened?